pererasys/trax-nlp/README.md

 Each of these files is a completed assignment in the deeplearning.ai Natural Language Specialization course hosted on Coursera.
 They were originally Jupyter notebooks but I've converted them to standard Python, so changes need to be made if they were to be run.

+Below are descriptions of the models we created, based on my understanding and in my own words.

 ## Sentiment Analysis